Student Support & Appeals

 Extensions

 A student may apply for an extension to the submission date of an assessment.
 Requests for extension shall be made at least two days before the Due Date (or the Academic Deadline for resubmissions), and must demonstrate exceptional circumstances that warrant the granting of an extension (For example, significant trauma, extended sickness, death in the family, NOT poor time management, computer malfunction and the like).
 Where sickness is involved, a medical certificate should be attached to the extension form.
+You must seek independent evidence on the same day, either immediately before or after each extension for which you are applying.
+The documentation you provide must be current, specific to the date and time of the extension, and submitted with the relevant medical certificate.
+A medical certificate that merely states you were unfit for work/study is unacceptable.

 To apply for an extension, obtain a Request for Special Consideration form the Student login section of the Student Portal, attach the relevant cover sheet(s) to the application form, and hand into the relevant Tutorial leader.
 If approved by the relevant staff member (see form), the signed cover sheet will then be forwarded to the Campus Manager to sign off and grant the extension on the college portal.